AdobeDocs/photoshop-api-docs/README.md

   **Note**: If using an OAuth integration, Adobe Fonts can be used as a global font as well.
 If the global font is a custom font, please upload the font to one of the cloud storage types that is supported and specify the `href` and `storage` type in the `options.fonts` section of the request.
 - Specify the action to be taken if one or more fonts required for the add/edit operation(s) are missing: The `manageMissingFonts` field in the `options` section of the request can be used to specify this action.
 It can accept one of the following 2 values:
   - `fail` to force the request/job to fail
-  - `useDefault` to use our system designated default font, which is: `LiberationSansNarrow-Italic`
+  - `useDefault` to use our system designated default font, which is: `ArialMT`

 Here is an example usage of `manageMissingFonts` and `globalFont` [Handle missing fonts](#sample-23-dictating-actions-for-missing-fonts)